 Public Works Department

-- Deer Park Terrace Street Reconstruction, Schaumburg & Polk, Inc. has submitted a proposal for the Deer Park Terrace Street Reconstruction Project, which includes Linda St., Robin St., Irene St., Maxie St., and W. 3rd St. The scope of the project entails engineering design services for pavement reconstruction and public utility replacement.
-The existing storm sewer will be analyzed and designed according to Harris County Flood Control District standards.
-Submittal plans are anticipated to be completed in early 2023.
-Duration of construction is expected to be 330 days.
-Cost for the project is $518,028.40, with funding coming from a 2021 General Obligation (GO) Street Improvement Bond.
+- Deer Park Terrace Street Reconstruction, Schaumburg & Polk, Inc. continues to work on the engineering design of the Deer Park Terrace Street Reconstruction Project, which includes Linda St., Robin St., Irene St., Maxie St., and W. 3rd St. The scope of the project entails engineering design services for pavement reconstruction and public utility replacement, as well as improvements to the storm sewer system.
+The bid process is expected to begin this summer.
+Duration of construction is anticipated to be 330 days.
+Cost for the project is $518,028.40, with funding coming from a 2021 General Obligation Street Improvement Bond.

 - SWTP Clearwell, Transfer Pump, Ground Storage Tank and Disinfection, The Ardurra Group was hired to prepare the design, specifications, and engineering plans for the Clearwell Improvements at the Surface Water Treatment Plant (SWTP).
-The improvements involve the construction of building baffles inside the 2 on-site Ground Storage Tanks (GSTs) and to add pumping capacity with the addition of a pump to the existing clearwell or to increase the size of the pumps in the clearwell.
-This project has three objectives.
+The improvements involve the construction of baffle walls inside the 2 on-site Ground Storage Tanks (GSTs) and to add pumping capacity with the addition of a pump to the existing clearwell.
+This project has 3 objectives.
 First, it increases the amount of contact time between the water and the chemical disinfectant through the addition of baffles in the 2 ground storage tanks located at the water treatment plant.
 Secondly, the project increases the firm capacity of the clearwell transfer pumps.
 The firm capacity is the capacity of water that can be pumped with the largest piece of equipment out of service.
 Finally, the project converts the current gas chlorine system to an on-site generation of hypochlorite.
 Final negotiated cost is $6,185,290.
-Funding sources for this project include $250,000 in Fiscal Year 2021-2022 Water Treatment Plant budget, $5,800,106 in Bond Funds 512 and 513, with a proposed budget amendment of $140,000.
+Funding sources for this project include $250,000 in the Fiscal Year 2021-2022 Water Treatment Plant budget, $5,800,106 in Bond Funds 512 and 513, with a proposed budget amendment of $140,000.
 Earth work construction was started last fall.
 Duration of construction is expected to be 480 days.
 The project is currently on track as anticipated.